 Average scaled scores were 107 in reading and 106 in maths, with 110 in grammar, punctuation and spelling.
 A total combined score of 323 reinforces the picture of above-average attainment across tested areas.

-On FindMySchool’s proprietary ranking (based on official data), Nazeing Primary School is ranked 2,537th in England for primary outcomes and 1st in the local area (Waltham Abbey).
-In plain English, that places it above England average and comfortably within the top 25% of primary schools in England (25th percentile and better).
+On FindMySchool’s ranking (based on official data), Nazeing Primary School is ranked 7,472nd in England for primary academic performance and 7,957th overall out of 14,978 schools.
+Locally, it ranks 2nd in Waltham Abbey.
+In plain English, that places it around the middle of the national primary picture rather than in the stronger top-quarter position suggested by the older snapshot.

 If you are comparing several local primaries, it can help to use the FindMySchool Local Hub pages and the Comparison Tool to view performance measures side by side, rather than relying on reputation alone.